fhildeb/lukso-node-guide/6-blockchain-clients/12-automation.md

 To ping Google, we can define the following options:

 - `c1`: Specifies the number of packets to send before stopping.
-In our case, it tells ping to only send one packet.
-This is often used in scripts or when testing connectivity because it stops ping after one successful or unsuccessful try, rather than continuing indefinitely as it does by default.
+In our case, it tells ping only to send one package.
+The parameter is often used in scripts or when testing connectivity because it prevents other pings after one successful or unsuccessful try rather than continuing indefinitely.
-- `&>/dev/null`: Redirects both errors and outputs to `/dev/null`, effectively discarding them.
-This is useful because we don't care about the output and just want to use the ping utility for our script.
+- `&>/dev/null`: Redirects errors and outputs to `/dev/null`, effectively discarding them.
+The discard is helpful because we don't care about the output and just want to use the ping utility for our script.

-The working directory will be our regular node folder, so we can use dynamic file paths.
+The working directory will be our regular node folder so that we can use dynamic file paths.
 However, make sure that you exchange the placeholders with your own input:

 - `<your-generic-password-file>`: The name of your password file
 - `<your-fee-recipient-address>`: Your EOA address to receive recipient fees.